Spatial Network Calculus: Toward Deterministic Wireless Networking: Introduction

 However, the link performance of all may not be deterministically guaranteed previously due to uncontrolled transmitter locations.
-By contrast, we consider spatially regulated point processes, which is inspired by the classical network calculus framework \cite{chang2001performance,le2001network,cruz1991calculus}.
-The seminal work of Cruz in classical network calculus introduces the $(\sigma, \rho)$ traffic regulation, where $\sigma$ represents an allowable level of initial burstiness, and $\rho$ sets the upper limit for the long-term average rate.
-Thus, traffic flow is bounded by a baseline constant $\sigma$ and an additional rate $\rho$ scales the duration of the time interval \cite{cruz1991calculus}.
-As a significant derivative branch of network calculus, stochastic network calculus provides precise quantitative methods for the statistical limits of network performance, marking a new milestone in the development of the theory \cite{6868978}.
-In his comprehensive review of stochastic network calculus, Y. Jiang introduced two key concepts: the stochastic arrival curve and the stochastic service curve \cite{jiang2008stochastic}.
-These concepts have been fundamental in the study of service guarantee theories and have laid the theoretical groundwork for ensuring deterministic network performance.
-C.-S. Chang and J.-Y. Le Boudec have summarized advances in the study of queue lengths, packet loss rates, and traffic characteristics in the packet queuing process within stochastic network calculus \cite{chang2012performance, le2001network}.
-In recent years, academic research on network calculus theory has also made significant advancements \cite{7033634, 10382447, 10220199, 10412651, 10457574}.
+By contrast, we consider spatially regulated point processes, which is inspired by the deterministic network calculus framework \cite{chang2001performance,le2001network,cruz1991calculus}.
+The seminal work of Cruz in classical network calculus introduces the $(\sigma, \rho)$ traffic regulation, where $\sigma$ represents an allowable level of initial burstiness, {and $\rho$ sets the upper limit for the data arrival rate}.
+Thus, the traffic flow is bounded by a baseline constant $\sigma$ and an additional rate $\rho$ scales the duration of the time interval \cite{cruz1991calculus}. {Chang and Le Boudec have summarized advances in the study of queue lengths, packet loss rates, and traffic characteristics in the packet queuing process within deterministic network calculus \cite{chang2012performance, le2001network}.} As a significant derivative branch of network calculus, stochastic network calculus provides precise quantitative methods for the statistical limits of network performance, marking a new milestone in the development of the theory \cite{6868978}.
+In their comprehensive review of stochastic network calculus, {Jiang et al. \cite{jiang2008stochastic}} introduce two key concepts: the stochastic arrival curve and the stochastic service curve. {These concepts have been fundamental in the study of service guarantee theories and have laid the theoretical groundwork for ensuring performance guarantees (stochastic or deterministic).} {Adamuz-Hinojosa et al. \cite{adamuz2022stochastic} build upon the stochastic network calculus framework to provide an upper bound on packet transmission delay for uRLLC RAN slices in a single cell.} In recent years, academic research on network calculus theory has also made significant advancements \cite{7033634, 10382447, 10412651, 10457574}. {Unlike stochastic network calculus\cite{10220199} and classical network calculus\cite{9796648}, which analyze network performance in the temporal domain, spatial network calculus provides deterministic performance guarantees by applying spatial regulations.}